 - Prejudiced comments or intolerance of differences

 Camp staff will intervene immediately in all cases of such negative behaviors and will lovingly and firmly make our community expectations clear.
 We will work with the child to help them find ways of behaving that work for them and everyone else at camp.
-Children who repeatedly engage in hurtful behavior will be sent home.
+Children who repeatedly engage in hurtful behavior even after conversations and strategy sessions with camp staff and their families will be sent home.
 If your child is unable to control any of these behaviors, our camp may not be the right place for them.
 Please contact our staff if you have any questions or concerns.
 We also have a zero tolerance policy for illegal drugs and alcohol, which have no place at camp.
 Please note, if your child is asked to leave camp because of the any of these difficulties, there will be no refund of camp tuition.